AaTekle/cpp-ml/linear_regression/README.md

 ## Linear Regression

-Linear regression is a supervised machine learning algorithm used to predict a continuous numerical value.
+Linear regression is a supervised ml algorithm used to predict a continuous numerical value.

 e.g. include:

 * Predicting house prices
 * Estimating revenue
-* Forecasting energy consumption
 * Predicting customer lifetime value
-* Estimating delivery times
 * Modeling relationships between numerical variables

-The algorithm assumes that the target variable can be approximated as a linear combination of the input features.
+Linear regression assumes that the target variable can be approximated as a linear combination of the input features.

 For one feature, the model is: